Wonderful Wanderings

 The Ouseburn Valley lies east of Newcastle's city center.
 It's a decent walk from Grey Street, but if you're already by The Baltic, it's a doable 20 minutes or so.

-If you'd rather not walk, you can take bus 22 from Newcastle Central Station but I'd only do that if you're close as it won't cut down your travel time that much, depending on what you want to do in Ouseburn.
+You can take bus 22 from Newcastle Central Station if you'd rather not walk.
+But I'd only do that if you're close, as it won't cut down your travel time that much, depending on what you want to do in Ouseburn.

-Once at the origin of the industrial revolution on Tyneside, the former warehouses and manufacturing buildings of Ouseburn now house creative spaces and laidback coffee bars.
+Once at the origin of the industrial revolution on Tyneside, Ouseburn's former warehouses and manufacturing buildings now house creative spaces and laidback coffee bars.

 Check out: